aatwi/tutorials/spring-jpa-testing/README.md

-# Faster Testing of the Repository Layer in Spring Applications
+# Faster JPA Repository Testing in Spring Applications

-In this project, I will show how to test the repository layer in a Spring Application without using SpringBootTest that runs the Spring Framework every time a test is ran.
+In this project, I will demonstrate how to test the repository layer in a Spring Application without using SpringBootTest that runs the Spring Framework for each test class.

 The main purpose of this approach is to make the tests in our Spring Application run faster; thus, having a faster feedback loop.